HMS Griper (1813): Northwest Passage expedition (1824)

+Griper returned to London and was paid off in December 1824.

 Fate

 Griper was fitted for the Coast Blockade service at Portsmouth between August and December 1825.
 She then joined the Coast Guard at Blackwall.
 She later also served at Sussex.

 Griper was at Portsmouth between 1827 and 1830, and at Chichester between 1831 and 1860.
 She served as a target for gunnery experiments in Portsmouth in 1856, and was used to test armour plate in 1862.
 She was broken up in November 1868.